 The idea of using faces, used in the same the way a heart is used in the middle of a phrase to express, 'I love you,' was birthed.
 Kurita wanted a shortcut to communication that wasn't as character complex as the then current ASCII art, known as 'kaomoji'.

 Margot Asquith stated, "Symbols are the imaginative signposts of life."
 In line with that, Emoji do a lot to offer signposts of feelings that people can easily understand.
 Even so, as they are fine tuned, Emojis are still getting more specific in order to allay confusion.
 It's even possible to go to certain websites and create new Emojis. iTunes Apple store is one instance of such a place.

 Since the range of faces, from a smiling face to a face that expresses being clueless, have grown both in use and in popularity; new non-face symbols have been added.
-Examples include praying hands, a scaredy cat (which is a real cat face), pointing fingers, families, clapping hands, a peace sign, a top hat, a bride, a closed umbrella and more.
+Examples include praying hands, a scaredy cat (which is a real cat face), pointing fingers, families, clapping hands, peace symbol, top hat, bride, closed umbrella and more.
 Even the hearts, which are part of the inspiration for Emoji, are available in variety.
-There is the beating heart, a broken heart, two hearts intertwined and more.
+There is the beating heart, broken heart, two hearts and more.

 Emoji is also a source of games such as Guess The Emoji.
 Games like this are available at various skill levels and are often available as a free download.
 It's even possible to convert the emoji symbols to text.

 To show just how far this has come, it's even possible to get an emoji keyboard or options for turning on such a keyboard.
 People use emoji all the time on social media, especially Twitter, Instagram and Facebook.
 Of course, they are used in messages, emails and more.
 An Emoji download app is available on iTunes.
 Most categories cost $.99.
 Some of the people who wrote reviews about them shared that they wish there were more features, like the ability to move and change the size of images.